tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 The Model
 ---------

+The simulation scenario is illustrated with the following theoretical schematic:

+  **TODO** meaning that this is the logical overview of the setup; which parts are simulated which are real and how they are interfaced is another layer on top of this; there are multiple ways to do that, e.g. at the link layer, or transport layer, etc. Actually, this layer is another layer on this schematic as well (blue).

+..
 The simulation scenario is illustrated with the following topological/theoretical/? schematic:

-**TODO** meaning that this is the logical overview of the setup; which parts are simulated which are real and how they are interfaced is another layer on top of this; there are multiple ways to do that, e.g. at the link layer, or transport layer, etc. Actually, this layer is another layer on this schematic as well (blue).

 .. so